-You find yourself worrying non-stop.
+You might be find yourself worrying non-stop.

 You’ve tried podcasts, meditation, and journaling, but it’s not helping.

-You feel frustrated, stuck and you have too little time for everything.
+You might feel frustrated, stuck and overwhelmed.

 Maybe you get frustrated with yourself and tell yourself, "I'm too lazy" or "Why can't I just get it together?"
 Or you might think to yourself, "So-and-so does it all.
 Why can't I?"
 Sometimes these thoughts can back-fire and prevent us from doing what we can do.